YofiY/z2zlib-proposal/z2zlib-proposal.md

 a) Connection Setup:
 - Utilizes a hole-punching protocol for NAT traversal
-- Supports two modes of operation:
-  1. Decentralized: Uses a network of incentivized relay nodes
-  2. Centralized: Employs an ICE (Interactive Connectivity Establishment) server
+- Operates through a Centralized: Employs an ICE (Interactive Connectivity Establishment) server first, in the future a developments a network of incentivized users may act as relays.

 b) Proof Exchange:
 - Implements WebRTC as the transport layer for efficient, peer-to-peer communication